Portage: The Journey Begins

 Christian community—it's wild!

-Portage leaders are experienced wilderness instructors trained through Coldwater Foundation's Wilderness Leadership Experience and NWC upperclassmen student leaders.
+Portage leaders are experienced wilderness instructors who have participated in Coldwater Foundation's Wilderness Leadership Expedition, have completed the full wilderness instructor training, and are certified in first aid and as a first responder.
 They'll guide your exploration of what it means to be a Christian in community while you work together to navigate the BWCA, talk around the campfire each night, and spend time journaling and reflecting.

 Participation costs $450 and is limited to the first 24 students who register.
-Scholarships are available; email Linden Figgie for information.
+Scholarships are available; email Coldwater Foundation for information.

-A Coldwater Foundation program, Portage is sponsored by Northwestern College's Franken Leadership Institute to promote and foster a lifestyle of leadership on NWC's campus.
+A Coldwater Foundation program, Portage is endorsed by Northwestern College's Franken Leadership Center to promote and foster a lifestyle of leadership on NWC's campus.